 Best Caribbean Vacations for Families

-A beach vacation with the family always seems like a good idea until everyone gets sunburned, the toddlers start crying when they get seawater in their eyes and the babies eat sand.
+A beach vacation with the family always seems like a good idea until everyone gets sunburned, the toddlers start crying when they get seawater in their eyes, and the babies eat sand.
 So what’s a harried parent to do?
 We’ve rounded up some of the best places in the Caribbean where kids and their parents can have fun and relax.

 Another way to see the Caribbean with the kids is on a cruise ship.
-Disney ships’ facilities, dining and activities are geared toward families with kids in the 4 to pre-teen age range.
-The kids’ clubs are divided into age categories spanning just a couple of years; there’s a nursery for the babies, as well as Aloft, a club for teens to hang out together.
+Disney ships’ facilities, dining and activities are geared toward families with kids in the 4 years to preteen age range.
+The kids’ clubs are divided into age categories spanning just a couple of years; there’s a nursery for the babies, as well as Vibe, a club for teens to hang out together.
 Castaway Cay, Disney's private Bahamian island, is one of the nicest in the cruise industry.
-Parents who want to plan ahead can use an online service to pre-order baby supplies and have them delivered to their stateroom.
-Other ships for family cruising: Royal Caribbean's Voyager-class ships and Carnival'sConquest and Splendor-class ships
+Parents who want to plan ahead can use an online service to preorder baby supplies and have them delivered to their stateroom.
+Other good ships for family cruising: Royal Caribbean's Voyager-class ships and Carnival's Conquest- and Splendor-class ships.

-Renting a vacation home can be a great way for families to save money and bring some of the comforts of home, like a kitchen and multiple bathrooms, to a destination.
-Dozens of websites offer homes for rent around the world.
-Home Away owns several of the sites, including VRBO (Vacation Rentals by Owner), which allows homeowners to list their own properties.
-If you’re looking for unique, luxury properties, try Caribbean Villas.
-FlipKey, owned by TripAdvisor, does for vacation rentals what the mother site does for hotels, offering bookings and reviews by real travelers.
+Renting a vacation home can be a great way for families to save money and bring some of the comforts of home, such as a kitchen and multiple bathrooms, to a destination.
+Dozens of websites offer houses for rent around the world.
+HomeAway owns several of the sites, including VRBO (Vacation Rentals by Owner), which allows homeowners to list their own properties.
+If you’re looking for unique, luxury properties, try Caribbean Way.
+FlipKey, which is owned by TripAdvisor, does for vacation rentals what the mother site does for hotels, offering bookings and reviews by real travelers.